 Grass, plants, trees and shrubs are all healthier when watered deeply and infrequently.
 Each month throughout the year, water the recommended times per week for best results.

-- 1x a week: February, March and November
+- 1-3 days a week: March through May

-- 2x a week: April, May, September and October
+- 1-3 days a week: September through October

-No irrigation is needed in December or January.
+Irrigation is typically not needed in December or January.
 Hand water as needed.

 The cycle and soak method of sprinkler watering on lawns allows water to soak deep into the soil creating healthy roots and eliminating runoff.

 - Run 3 cycles per watering day